y-ken/fluent-plugin-watch-process/README.md

 ### About Windows

-Default `command` in Windows below is complicated, but you can fix `keys` without fixing `command`, unless you specify a key other than the default.
+Default `command` preset for Windows provides many of keys as below.
+Generally, you can pick up the columns with `keys` option.
+If you need additional keys, consider to update `command` option.

 `````powershell
 powershell -command "Get-Process -IncludeUserName